mgaitan/elsie/README.rst

 Tasks
 -----

-- create an extension to jquery.keyboard_ that rotate the focus (applying ``mouseenter`` / ``mouseleave`` to use hover effect) over each button visible in the keyboard, in an infinite loop.
+- create an extension to jquery.keyboard_ that rotates the focus (applying ``mouseenter`` / ``mouseleave`` to use hover effect) over each button visible in the keyboard ordered by appearance, in an infinite loop.

     - The delay beetwen should be configurable

-    - pressing any key or clicking a mouse button anywhere, the current "on focus" virtual key is triggered (simulating it was pressed)
+    - Pressing any key or clicking a mouse button anywhere, the current "on focus" virtual key is triggered (simulating it was pressed)

     - After trigger a key, the loop is restarted.